Faith Groups May Be the Key to Stronger Communities

 Strangers, Friends, and Everything Between: Sociodemographic Variation in Social Relationship Quality Across 22 Countries

-Across 22 countries, adults who attend religious services more than once a week reported social relationship quality scores that were, on average, 12% higher than those who never attend.
+Across 22 countries, participants who attended religious services more than once a week reported a mean social relationship quality of 8.10 on the 0-10 scale, compared to 7.21 among those who never attended.

 What if going to a church, mosque, or temple was one of the best ways to get people involved in book clubs and sports teams?